rackerlabs/technical-blog/content/blog/2019-12-03-convert-a-standalone-database-to-oracle-rac-by-using-rconfig/index.md

 metaDescription: "Have you ever wondered how to convert a standalone database to an Oracle&reg; Real Application Clusters (RAC) database?"
 ogTitle: "Convert a standalone database to Oracle RAC by using rconfig"
 ogDescription: "Have you ever wondered how to convert a standalone database to an Oracle&reg; Real Application Clusters (RAC) database?"
+slug: "convert a standalone database to oracle rac by using rconfig"
 ---
 Have you ever wondered how to convert a standalone database to an Oracle&reg;
 Real Application Clusters (RAC) database?